whats2000/GriffinOWO/README.md

 6. `/fw`: Ignore waiting for all other players and warp the party when flare trade

 ### Blacklist and Whitelist
-1. Kick Not Welcome Player: Kick if the player is not in the whitelist or the player is in the blacklist
+1. Kick Not Welcome Player: Kick if the player is not in the whitelist or the player is on the blacklist
 2. Transfer Back Not Welcome Player: Transfer Back the leader if the player is not in the whitelist or the player is in the blacklist

 ### Party Chat Trigger Command